-He was gently keeping me from walking right into a huge Golden Silk Spider and their web.
-Here in Louisiana we call them Banana Spiders.
-Knowing myself, had he not seen what was about to happen and stopped me, I may have ended up falling down the drop off and hurting myself pretty badly.
+He was gently keeping me from walking right into a huge Golden Silk Spider and its web.
+Here in Louisiana, we call them Banana Spiders.
+Knowing myself, had he not seen what was about to happen and stopped me, I may have ended up falling down the drop-off and hurting myself pretty badly.
 Who knows, I may have even ended up in the bayou.
-I know the Golden Silk Spider isn’t dangerous, but me freaking out, because of it being on my face, while standing on the edge of a drop off to a bayou, is dangerous.
+I know the Golden Silk Spider isn’t dangerous, but me freaking out, because of it being on my face, while standing on the edge of a drop-off to a bayou, is dangerous.
 Search for a picture of the Golden Silk Spider on the internet and you’ll understand what I’m talking about.
 They are pretty creepy.